Understanding Comparative Analysis

 Quantitative Treatment Limitations (QTLs)

-Plans cannot impose a financial on mental health/substance use disorder benefits that are more restrictive than those on medical/surgical benefits
+Plans cannot impose a financial limitation on mental health/substance use disorder benefits that are more restrictive than those on medical/surgical benefits

 Non-Quantitative Treatment Limitations (NQTLs)